VRPirates/rookie/README.md

 ## Disclaimer
 This application might get flagged as malware by some antivirus software; however, both the Sideloader and the Sideloader Launcher are open source.
 **Latest VirusTotal Scan (1/72):** [Check here](https://www.virustotal.com/gui/file/dc3ed59057d508646a06a978c44ae72d473fd678129483ab186202046cbc713f)

+To run properly, Rookie must be extracted to a non-Protected folder on your drive.
+We recommend running Rookie from C:\RSL\Rookie
+Do Not use folders such as- C:\Users; C:\Users\Desktop; C:\Program Files; OneDrive; Google Drive; etc...
+Rookie will cleanup its own folder.
+We are not responsible if you run Rookie from a folder containing other files as Rookie may delete them.

 ## Support
 For any assistance or questions, please utilize our support channels available at [Live Chats](https://vrpirates.wiki/en/general_information/live-chats).